ShreyasDamase/lokal-Jobs-Assessment/README.md

 Project Structure

-Start developing by editing the files inside the app directory.
+This project uses file-based routing via expo-router.

-This project uses file-based routing.
+Start development inside the app directory.

 ---

-Reset to Blank App
+Reset Project

-To reset to a blank template:
+To reset and start with a clean app/ directory:

 npm run reset-project

-This command moves the starter code to the app-example directory and gives you a fresh app directory.
+This moves the current starter code to app-example/ and creates a fresh app/ folder.

 ---

-Learn More
+Resources

 Expo Documentation

-Guides
+Prebuild Workflow Guide

-Tutorial
+Expo Router Docs